-Yale philosophers David Charles, Verity Harte, and Brad Inwood have forged a new venture: a five-year project, wholly Yale-based, bringing a group of faculty and graduate students together annually over five days to read works of Aristotle’s Parva Naturalia, a connected series of (mainly) short texts on topics in philosophical psychology widely recognized as essential complements to Aristotle’s more famous—and more widely read—work of psychology, De Anima.
-The seminar will meet for the first time this June (12 through 16) at the Whitney Humanities Center, to read De Sensu, with 13 faculty and 10 graduate students.
-This project, generously sponsored by the Provost’s Office, is a sequel to the extended seminar on Plato’s Republic held jointly with King’s College London over the past 10 years.
+Yale philosophers David Charles, Verity Harte, and Brad Inwood have forged a new venture: a five-year project, wholly Yale-based, bringing a group of faculty and graduate students together annually over five days to read works of Aristotle’s Parva Naturalia, a connected series of (mainly) short texts on topics in philosophical psychology widely recognized as essential complements to Aristotle’s more famous — and more widely read — work of psychology, De Anima.
+The (invitation-only) seminar began in June 2016 and will meet annually in New Haven.
+This project, generously sponsored by the Provost’s Office, is a sequel to the extended seminar on Plato’s Republic held jointly with King’s College London over the past 10 years

 At Yale, we have a large and active research community in ancient Greek and Roman philosophy, including three faculty specialists in the Philosophy and Classics departments and three faculty members in other departments with expertise on ancient philosophy and related areas of research.
 Taken together, these professors specialize in the following major periods of ancient philosophy: Archaic and Classical Philosophy (PreSocratics, Plato and Aristotle); Hellenistic and Post-Hellenistic Philosophy; and on diverse subjects within ancient philosophy, including metaphysics, epistemology, philosophy of mind, philosophy of science, ethics, philosophy of action, and political philosophy.